activeloopai/deeplake/README.md

 # filling the data containers with data (here - zeroes to initialize)
 ds["image"][:] = np.zeros((4, 512, 512))
 ds["label"][:] = np.zeros((4, 512, 512))
-ds.commit()  # executing the creation of the dataset
+ds.flush()  # executing the creation of the dataset
 ```

 You can also specify `s3://bucket/path`, `gcs://bucket/path` or azure path.
 [Here](https://docs.activeloop.ai/en/latest/simple.html#data-storage) you can find more information on cloud storage.